Assisting archaeological investigations with high resolution shallow imaging of subsurface anomalies.

 A wide range of geophysical methods can be applied for locating and identifying targets of archaeological or historical interest.
-Magnetometry and Ground Penetrating Radar (GPR) are particularly suited to archaeological investigations – from identifying large scale building footings, hearts and pit houses to buried ground disturbances, compacted soils, depressions or unmarked burials.
+Magnetometry and Ground Penetrating Radar (GPR) are particularly suited to archaeological investigations – from identifying large scale building footings, hearths and pit houses to buried ground disturbances, compacted soils, depressions or unmarked burials.

 Gathering as much information as possible, from a broad range of sources, can often make the difference in making comprehensive interpretations piecing together archaeological findings.
 In situations where invasive excavations are impossible or the are to be covered is too large, archaeological geophysics offers a comprehensive and unparalleled approach for direct ground investigation.

 ‘Sweeping’ greenfield sites using highly sensitive magnetic equipment is a common method for identifying traces of past human presence.
 TRM (thermoremnant magnetization), for example, leaves a magnetic signature from the heating and cooling of rocks, soils and the ground.
 Areas that were previous used for fire pits or hearths that are still in situ help us identify settlements or historic trade routes.